 - Students must complete 500-level foundational courses prior to the start of their second level internship.

 - Students are expected to arrange their schedules in order to accommodate field course requirements.
+Fieldwork schedules are finalized between the Field Supervisor and the student, and should be done prior to accepting the internship.

 - Students may be asked to commute an hour or more to their internship sites.
 The School of Social Work does not reimburse students for transportation costs to/from the field agencies.